Sunday, March 23, 2014

 This entire scenario and its wide acceptance points to the disastrous gap that has opened in shared public knowledge regarding images of Christian art during the 20th century and which continues to widen in the 21st.
 Signs and symbolic references that once were instantly readable by almost everyone in Europe and North America are now as obscure and misunderstood to modern eyes as the hieroglyphs of Egypt were to Europeans prior to the discovery of the Rosetta Stone which made it possible to decipher the ancient writings.
 It is time to review some of these signs and symbols in the hope of bringing some sanity to the situation.

-John is here identified by name and is shown in the act of writing his Gospel, which begins with the words he has just written "In principio erat verbum" ("in the beginning was God")
+John is here identified by name (Johannes) and is shown in the act of writing his Gospel, which begins with the words he has just written "In principio erat verbum" ("In the beginning was the Word", the opening words of the text).

-St. John the Evangelist, described in the Gospels as one of the two sons of Zebedee (with his brother John), was one of the Twelve Disciples and also is identified with the writer of the Gospel of John, the most theologically oriented and profound of the Four Gospels, two Epistles and the final book of the Bible, Revelations.
+Saint John the Evangelist, described in the Gospels as one of the two sons of Zebedee (with his brother John), was one of the Twelve Disciples and also is identified with the writer of the Gospel of John, the most theologically oriented and profound of the Four Gospels.
+In addition, his name is associated with two Epistles and with the final book of the Bible, Revelation.
 He is also described as the “disciple whom Jesus loved".Further, he is one of the three disciples to whom Jesus manifested Himself in the Transfiguration and was the person to whom Jesus specifically commended his mother, Mary, as He hung on the Cross.
 So, John is no insignificant person and has frequently appeared in Christian art over the centuries.
 Thus, it is relatively easy to recover his iconography (the ways in which he is imaged).

-The settings to which one may look with the expectation of finding images of St. John the Evangelist are numerous.
+The settings to which one may look with the expectation of finding images of Saint John the Evangelist are numerous.
 He should appear in:

 • images drawn from the Gospels, including the Crucifixion, the Transfiguration, the Last Supper, and the Agony in the Garden and in images of his calling by Jesus (in company with his brother James